 International Ambassador Program

 The Straus Institute for Dispute Resolution at Pepperdine University Caruso School of Law has attracted numerous students from outside the United States who have completed their education with Pepperdine and are back in their home countries advancing dispute resolution in their communities.

 The International Ambassador Program was established by the Straus Institute at Pepperdine University School of Law to connect prospective Certificate, MDR and LLM students with Straus alumni around the world through email, networking and outreach events.

-If you are interested in our academic programs and would like to talk with alumni in your area, please email Sarah Gonzales at the Straus Institute to be put in contact with one of our international ambassadors.
+If you are interested in our academic programs and would like to talk with alumni in your area, please email Pashtana Abedi at the Straus Institute to be put in contact with one of our international ambassadors.

 You may click on a region in the map above or in the links below to view the ambassadors.
 Clicking the map or region again will close the regional view.